Ning114/JPA/README.md

 recovered from an exception.

 Phase 4 Task 3:

+Quick note: The reason I'm not getting 100% for autograder on phase 4 is because my ProblemSet method never catches the exception AvailableProblemSetTooSmall exception from the pickRandomProblem method in a test.
+Both exceptions still work correctly, the only issue is that testing that one scenario is impossible under normal circumstances.
+That is because in the case where size = 0 and availableProblems.size() = 0,
+the for loop is skipped so we never reach the point where we throw that exception inside the helper method.
+I still wanted to keep this exception even though it's not fully tested because the GUI might still somehow trigger this (normally impossible) chain of events.

 If I had more time, I would refactor the ProblemSetTable class.
 I would refactor it so that:
 - it would only access the ProblemSet Class through the Gui, and not in it's own